rysabh/dual_kuka_fri/README.md

 **Actual Behavior:**
 Mismatch in link and joint names leading to errors in the system's operation.
 The controller manager does not reflect the changes expected from the modified configuration.

+Additionally we noticed that, when the link and joint names are not changed, and the launch file is launched with default `robot_name:=lbr`, it works.